sayron2332/AppBookRazorPages/README.md

 Then run the following command to apply migrations and create the database: dotnet ef database update --project Chapter02.Infrastructure --startup-project Chapter02

-build the Project project:
-dotnet build

-and than you need to open main project: run the project: cd Chapter02 run the project: dotnet run
+and than you need to open Api project: cd Chapter02

+and finish run: dotnet run

 🔑 Admin Login Credentials
 By default, the project seeds an admin user when it starts: